-Here are some gas saving tips on how to get better gas mileage and the most out of a tank of gas.
+Here are some gas-saving tips on how to get better gas mileage and the most out of a tank of gas.
 This is another information piece put out by Western Auto Insurance – all to help you save money.

 - Check Tire Pressure – Tires that are under-inflated use more gas and drivers can save over 3 percent with properly inflated tires.

-- Drive at a Consistent Speed – It uses much more gas to accelerate and brake then it does to drive at a constant speed.
+- Drive at a Consistent Speed – It uses much more gas to accelerate and brake than it does to drive at a constant speed.
 Instead of racing up to a stop-light and slamming on the brakes, take your foot off the gas and coast.

 - Don’t Drive too Fast – Driving over 60 mph uses more gas.

-- Get Regular Checkups – Perform the standard maintenance recommended by your car manual such as regular oil and filter changes.
+- Get Regular Checkups – Perform the standard maintenance recommended by your car manuals such as regular oil and filter changes.
 Just don’t go overboard.
 At quickie oil-change places they are constantly trying to sell you unnecessary “engine flushes”.
 If it’s not in your car’s manual, you don’t need it!

 - Know When to Use the AC – At slow speeds, it is more efficient to just roll down the windows.
-At high speeds, air conditioning is more fuel efficient because rolling down the windows increases wind resistance.
+At high speeds, air conditioning is more fuel-efficient because rolling down the windows increases wind resistance.